HirenGajjar/React-basics/README.md

 - Creates small and reusable **_components_**
 - React is declarative - [write initial state and desire state :- DOM Manipulation will be taken care ]

+- ###### React is a JavaScript library that's used for building reactive websites.
+While it's not a framework, React does have a dedicated framework called Create React App that can be used to build web applications.

 ### Components in react

 - A web page is combination of small chunks of reusable code blocks